sajad2025/lorenz_observer/README.md

 These can be installed via the requirements.txt file.

 ## Optional Dependencies
-For saving animations:
+For saving animations, recommended for MP4 output:
-- ffmpeg (recommended for MP4 output)
+- ffmpeg

-To install ffmpeg:
 ```bash
 # On macOS using Homebrew
 brew install ffmpeg